isomerpages/ura-lkywcp/resources/news/_posts/2021-09-10-postponement-advisory.md

 Similarly, the Lee Kuan Yew World City Prize events will be rescheduled to take place together with WCS within the period of 31 July to 3 August 2022.
 The results of the 2020 Prize will also be announced at a later date.
 Watch this space for further updates.

-For any queries, please get in touch with us at [leekuanyew_worldcityprize@ura.gov.sg](mailto://leekuanyew_worldcityprize@ura.gov.sg).
-[Subscribe to our newsletter](https://go.gov.sg/newsletter) to get the latest updates in your inbox.
+For any queries, please [contact us](/feedback/) or [subscribe to our newsletter](/subscribe/) to get the latest updates in your inbox.

 Thank you.